Rare protest against China's Xi Jinping days before Communist Party congress – KION546

 “Go on strike, remove dictator and national traitor Xi Jinping,” reads the other.

-CNN cannot independently verify the images, but has geolocated them to Sitongqiao, an overpass on Beijing’s Third Ring Road in Haidian district.
+CNN cannot independently verify the images and footage, but has geolocated them to Sitong Bridge, an overpass on Beijing’s Third Ring Road in Haidian district.

-When CNN arrived at Sitongqiao around 3.30 p.m.
-Thursday, no traces of the protest could be seen.
-Security personnel were spotted patrolling every overpass CNN drove by on the Third Ring Road.
+When CNN arrived at Sitong Bridge around 3.30 p.m.
+Thursday, no protesters or banners could be seen.
+However, a large number of security personnel were on the overpass and in the vicinity.
+Security personnel were also spotted patrolling every overpass CNN drove by on the Third Ring Road.

+Chinese authorities have yet to comment on the incident.
+CNN has reached out to Beijing police for comment.

+On Chinese social media, discussions about the protest were heavily censored.
+Some users expressed support and awe for the protest under the hashtags #Beijing and #Haidian.
+Others shared the Chinese pop hit “Lonely Warrior” in a veiled reference to the protester.
+Many of these posts were swiftly removed.

 Public protest against the top leadership is extremely rare in China, especially in the run-up to important political meetings, when authorities turn Beijing into a fortress to maintain security and stability.
 The twice-a-decade Communist Party national congress is the most important event on China’s political calendar.